NeoZorK/neozork-hld-prediction/docs/guides/index.md

 - MQL5 MetaTrader data

 ### [Adding Wave Indicator Tutorial](adding-wave-indicator-tutorial.md) ⭐ **NEW**
-Comprehensive tutorial for adding complex indicators with fast mode support.
+Comprehensive tutorial for adding complex indicators with all display modes support.

 **Highlights:**
 - **Complex Parameter Management**: Using dataclasses and enums